Elemental Relations Exhibit

 The exhibition underscores the urgency in making distinctions between global and planetary.
 Planetary recognizes relations at the elemental level.
 Our skin is not an impermeable boundary, but a porous one.
 By contrast, global simplifies to human understandings of the planet, largely based on trade.

-Elemental Relations includes documentation and prototypes of Shaheeq (“To Breathe”) a collaborative work by Majd Alloush (Class of 2023, MFA in Art and Media), Hala El Aboura (Class of 2025, MFA in Art and Media), and Vivi Zhu (Class of 2023, MFA in Art and Art History/Film and New Media) that won the Christo and Jeanne-Claude Award in 2023.
+Elemental Relations includes documentation and prototypes of Shaheeq (“To Breathe”) a collaborative work by Majd Alloush (Class of 2023, MFA in Art and Media), Hala El Aboura (Class of 2025, MFA in Art and Media), and Vivi Zhu (Class of 2023, BA in Art and Art History/Film and New Media) that won the Christo and Jeanne-Claude Award in 2023.
 Under the patronage of Her Highness Sheikha Shamsa bint Hamdan Al Nahyan, the Christo and Jeanne-Claude Award is presented by NYU Abu Dhabi in partnership with the Abu Dhabi Music and Arts Foundation (ADMAF).

 Shaheeq exemplifies elemental relations by considering mangrove trees, not as nature or landscape, but as cohabitants of a shared planet.
-The work focuses on mangrove ecosystems that protect coastlines from sea-level rise, shelter marine species, and sequester carbon dioxide in striations that visualize beyond human perception.
+The work focuses on mangrove ecosystems that protect coastlines from sea-level rise, shelter marine species, and sequester carbon dioxide in striations that visualize the world beyond human perception.
 Made of rammed earth and organic mineral dyes, it recuperates traditional knowledge yet is designed to decompose, rejecting expectations that human structures are permanent.

 The work visualizes our elemental relations with mangroves outside the limitations of human vision and human perspectives.
 It invites us to think beyond planting mangroves as one-time environmental interventions, and it also invites us to reflect upon the short lifespans of humans in relation to other living and nonliving cohabitants.
 Installed now at Al Jubail Mangrove Park in Abu Dhabi, the three pillars will disintegrate back into the waters of the mangrove forest, near where the sand was once extracted by humans.